amanchopra1/sak/README.md

 # Sakha || NLTK & GPT 3 Conversational Chatbot

- Development of a conversational Chatbot which provides to be a friend who listens and gives solutions to one's problems related to mental health, lifestyle, and goals of life concerning the ultimate guide Bhagwat Gita
+ Development of a conversational Chatbot which provides to be a friend who listens and gives solutions to one's problems related to mental health, lifestyle, and goals of life concerning the ultimate guide Bhagavad Gita

 Deployed at Digital Ocean https://sakha.chat